 8. May Improve Overall Skin Health: Olive oil is good for overall skin health.
 It moisturizes the skin and prevents early aging.
-It protects skin from UV light.
-The oil also contains oleuropein that acts as a potent scavenger of oxygen free radicals (5).
-This way, it may boost overall skin health.
+It protects the skin from UV light.
+The anti-aging oil also contains oleuropein which acts as a potent scavenger of oxygen-free radical (5).
+This way, it may help in skin nourishment and boost overall skin health.

 9. May Treat Burns: In a randomized controlled trial, a mixture of olive oil, sesame oil, and honey was demonstrated to be a useful treatment for burns.
 The mixture prevented infections, accelerated tissue repair, and facilitated debridement (6).

 You can enjoy all the benefits of olive oil when you learn how to use it on your skin efficiently.
 Learn more in the next section.

 How To Use Olive Oil For The Skin